smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 The N6 interface connects the UPF to external Data Networks, similar to the SGi interface between the P-GW and the external Data Network for access to services and applications.
-The interface supports various trasnport protocols over IP.
+The interface supports various transport protocols over IP.

 ## N9 Interface